Docker: Dev and Prod Workflows with Runhouse

 • Production: running functions and code that is pre-installed on the Docker image

-• Local development: making local edits to your repo, and having local changes propagated over to the cluster for experimentation
+• Local development: making local edits to your repo, and propagating over those local changes to the cluster for experimentation

 Afterwards, we provide a script that shows how to easily set up and toggle between these two settings, using the same cluster setup.

 In this example, we are going to be using the DJLServing 0.27.0 with DeepSpeed 0.12.6 Container, which includes HuggingFace Tranformers (4.39.0), Diffusers (0.16.0), and Accelerate (0.28.0).
-We will use both the container version of these packages, as well as local editable versions to showcase both production ready and local experimentation use cases for using the same Docker image.
+We will use the container version of these packages to demonstrate the pre-packaged production workflow, as well as local editable versions to showcase the local experimentation use cases.

 from diffusers.utils import is_transformers_available